sthreadgill-dev/code-through/README.md

 This lab ties back to the themes in Module 6 around openness, collaboration, and shared knowledge.
 Learning to program in R is just one step, but we also need to master how to make sure what we're developing can be seen, used, and adapted.
 ShinyApp has been one way we've done this, and Github allows you to take it a step further.

-Here, I’ve shown how you can use those same principles in your own work — using GitHub to manage your RStudio projects, track versions, and share results in a way that’s transparent and reproducible.
+Here, I’ve shown how you can use those same principles in your own work by using GitHub to manage your RStudio projects, track versions, and share results in a way that’s transparent and reproducible.
 It’s the same platform that supports open data and collaborative research, and it can support your individual projects too.
 <br>
 <br>
 <br>